 The award-winning documentary Blindsight follows 6 blind students and the blind founder of the Braille Without Borders school in Lhasa in an attempt to summit the 23,000 foot Lhakpa Ri peak.
 Check out the documentary to learn the remarkable, awesomely inspiring work of this school and these kids.

-IN DHARAMSALA, INDIA
+IN TIBETAN COMMUNITIES IN INDIA

 Tibetan Nuns Project